burggraf/pg-browser/README.md

 ## build instructions (work in progress)

 ### notes
-- At this time, postgres using the older buildroot release (the default setup for `browser-vm`)
+- At this time, postgres runs using the older buildroot release (the default setup for `browser-vm`)
-- Switching to the latest buildroot (**2022.05.1**) compiles the `v86-linux.iso` file and includes postgres, but postgres crashes with a segfault on startup
+- Switching to the latest buildroot (**2022.05.1**) compiles the `v86-linux.iso` file and the iso includes postgres, but postgres crashes with a segfault on startup
-- Additional changes may need to be made to the `buildroot-v86` folder before building this
+- Additional changes may need to be made to the `buildroot-v86` folder before building this, or we need some other changes in menuconfig??

 ### build steps